• Skip to primary navigation

 4. Cook over low heat for 2 to 3 minutes, then remove from the heat.

-How to Roll up a Stuffed Turkey Breast
+How to Roll it up

 Step by step instructions for how to roll a stuffed turkey breast